caelcs/spring-security-mongo/README.md

 ```
 Having this annotation will define in your spring context all the necessary to use this library.

-### Step 2
+### Step 3
-define the following properties in your app:
+define the following properties in your app if you want to use the default Mongo client.
+If you want to use your own version just DO NOT ADD these properties.

 ```
 mongo.host=localhost